-While the Arizona (AZ) Department of Economic Security (DES), the state agency that manages unemployment insurance programs and payouts, has started paying the $600 FPUC payment, it is still well behind in processing claims and making retroactive payments.
-This is a known issue as their systems and call centers are having several technical glitches and struggling to handle the volume of claims.
-However the good news, per the comments below and across this site (see more UI resources), is that unemployed claimants are now getting the $600 payments on a more regular basis.
-But it is also clear that many, especially those applying for PUA benefits, are still waiting or unable to get clarity around gaps or delays in getting their expected benefits
+While the Arizona (AZ) Department of Economic Security (DES), the state agency that manages unemployment insurance programs and payouts, has implemented the enhanced unemployment programs it is still well behind in processing claims and making retroactive (back dated) payments.
+This is a known issue as their systems are struggling to handle the spike in UI payments under various programs and addressing a surge in fraudulent claims.
+However the good news, per the comments below and across this site (see more UI resources), is that unemployed claimants are now getting their current and back payments (including the $600 FPUC) on a more regular basis.
+But it is also clear that many, especially those applying for PUA benefits, are still waiting or unable to get clarity around gaps or delays in getting their expected benefit.

 CARES Act Unemployment Compensation Enhancements

 The Coronavirus Aid, Relief, and Economic Security Act, also known as the CARES Act, signed into law on March 27, 2020 expands Reemployment Assistance benefits.
 Benefits will be paid from the date they became eligible under the CARES Act.
 Programs included in the CARES Act are: